jeetparte/reflections/README.md

 ### About

-I took the online course as a primer to understanding version control and Git - both of which were new to me at the time.
+I took the online course in 2017 as a primer to understanding version control and Git - both of which were new to me at the time.

 For a better understanding of the concepts, the course authors encouraged [reflection-based learning][2] and so, as an adjunct to learning the main concepts, included this activity of reflecting on what was learnt, by answering a set